qgis/QGIS-Documentation/source/docs/user_manual/working_with_projections/working_with_projections.rst

 Datum transformations set in the :menuselection:`Settings -->` |options|
 :guilabel:`Options --> CRS` tab will be inherited by all new QGIS projects created on the system.
-Additionally, a particular project may have it's own specific set of transformations specified via the :guilabel:`CRS` tab of the :guilabel:`Project properties` dialog (:menuselection:`Project --> Properties...`).
+Additionally, a particular project may have its own specific set of transformations specified via the :guilabel:`CRS` tab of the :guilabel:`Project properties` dialog (:menuselection:`Project --> Properties...`).
 These settings apply to the current project only.